FlexMeasures/flexmeasures/documentation/index.rst

     :align: center
 ..    :scale: 40%

 FlexMeasures is written in Python, and runs on Flask and Postgres.
-We aim to create developer-friendly technology which saves time in developing complex services.
+We aim to create developer-friendly technology that saves time in developing complex services.
 Read more on this in :ref:`dev_why`.

 FlexMeasures proudly is an incubation project at `the Linux Energy Foundation <https://www.lfenergy.org/>`_.